 |May 5||May 10||Summer Visitors and Breeding Birds of Mixed Woodlands|

 Course Bird List

 This link will take you to a page that lists all of the birds seen on course field trips.
-The list for the 2013-14 course offering is being left up until this year’s activities begin so that you can see what birds you might encounter.
-You will also learn a bit about bird taxonomy and the relationships among different species as revealed through taxonomy.
+You will also learn a bit about bird taxonomy (the scientific naming of birds) and the relationships among different species as revealed through taxonomy.

 This section will be used once the course is underway to provide links to web pages and other documents that relate to the material encountered in the classes.

 Web links to other sites related to course content will be located in this section as the need arises.

 Page updated 12 October 2014 by AJA